CatenaryCloudHQ/ts-printerr/README.md

 # ts-printerr (Typescript Print-Errors)

-This is a script that runs compile/checks on a single file.
+This is a script that runs compile/checks on specific file(s).

 # Why

-`npx tsc --project tsconfig.json --noEmit --skipLibCheck` always runs checks on all files in the project, it's impossible to use it for specific files.
+`npx tsc --project tsconfig.json --noEmit --skipLibCheck` always runs checks on all project files.
+Is is impossible to use it to compile and check "selected" files.

-The agents gets overwhelmed with output if there are issues.
-With a rule that says something like "after each change, run compile check on files you touched with this script:
+The agents gets overwhelmed with the project compile output, especially if there are a lot of issues during refactoring.

+Now with a rule that says something like "after each change or update, run compile check on files you touched with this script:

 `ts-node check-files.ts amplify/src/core/effectMarketDataPipeline/optionsMRocService.ts`

-Example:
+Example of the output:

 ```
 ➜  backend git:(switch-agent) ✗ ts-node check-files.ts amplify/src/core/DataPipeline/chainsService.ts